ArtemLeo/dmdev-spring-start/README.md

 <h1 align> DMDEV Spring Start 🖐</h1>
-<h4>🟠Spring is the most widely used framework for writing Java applications.</h4>
+<h4>🟠 Spring is the most widely used framework for writing Java applications.</h4>
-<h4>🟠The first version was released back in 2003, after which Spring underwent a lot of changes and became really monstrous.</h4>
+<h4>🟠 The first version was released back in 2003, after which Spring underwent a lot of changes and became really monstrous.</h4>
-<h4>🟠This led to its splitting into many separate modules, which will be discussed in the course:</h4>
+<h4>🟠 This led to its splitting into many separate modules, which will be discussed in the course:</h4>
-<h4>🟠This led to its splitting into many separate modules, which will be discussed in the course.</h4>
+<h4>🟠 This led to its splitting into many separate modules, which will be discussed in the course.</h4>
 <h3><a href="https://coursehunter.net/course/springnew?lesson=1"><strong>DMDEV Spring Start »</strong></a></h3>
 <img src="README images/0.png" alt="Logo">
 <img src="README images/1.png" alt="Logo">